Study Focuses on Arthritis Drugs

 making it Pharmacia's best-selling drug.

-Pharmacia, which co-markets the drug with Pfizer Inc., is in the process of
+Pharmacia, which co-markets the drug with Pfizer Inc., is in the

 filing the studies with the FDA, spokeswoman Judy Glova said.

-Merck spokeswoman Christine Fanelle countered that the FDA will only
+Fanelle countered that the FDA will only

 consider ``well-supported, well-designed'' clinical trails and said

-Pharmacia's study was flawed because the Vioxx dose was twice as much as
+Pharmacia's study was flawed because the Vioxx dose was twice as much

 should be used in patients beginning treatment.

-She said doctors treating patients at risk of high blood pressure are
+patients at risk of high blood pressure are

 instructed to give patients 12.5 milligrams of Vioxx.
 However, most